 If you're planning on having meatball fondue, you should have a special dipping wire mesh spoon.

 Fondue forks are color-coded so that each guest has a reminder to not steal from others and stick to their color.
-If you don't have forks, you can use bamboo skewer as a replacement but they are not ideal.
+If you don't have forks, you can use a bamboo skewer as a replacement but they are not ideal.
 Learn more about fondue forks here.

 You can have various dips in these little compartments or perhaps raw and cooked meat or even have side dishes (e.g., rice, salad, etc.).
 Experiment and have fun.